tsedio/tsed/readme.md

 })
 export class Server extends ServerLoader {
   /**
-   * This method let you configure the middleware required by your application to works.
+   * This method lets you configure the middleware required for your application to work.
    * @returns {Server}
    */
   public $beforeRoutesInit(): void|Promise<any> {